swiftlang/swift-evolution/proposals/0182-newline-escape-in-strings.md

 ## Detailed design

 This proposal introduces `\` as a line continuation character which escapes newlines matching the following regular-expression: `/\\[ \t]*\n/`.
-In other terms, line continuation requires a `\` character, followed by zero or more whitespace characters, followed by a newline character.
+In other terms, line continuation requires a `\` character, followed by zero or more horizontal whitespace characters, followed by a newline character.
 All those characters are omitted from the resulting string.

 As a consequence, these rules follow: